kathleendiep/LULUSPAWS-Community-SwiftUI/PRESENTATION rev.md

 - MapKit

 #### This concludes my ios app demo on LULUSPAWS.
-Overall, I hope you enjoyed my demo and please feel free to check out the Github repo.
+I hope you enjoyed my demo and please feel free to check out the Github repo.
+Thank you again for your time!